ShaunCurtis/Blazr.Demo/documents/RepositoryDataBrokers.md

         ? new CommandResult(id, true, "Record Added")
         : new CommandResult(id, false, "Failed to Add Record");
 }

-public async ValueTask<CommandResult> UpdateRecordAsync<TRecord>(TRecord item) where TRecord : class, new() {
-    using var dbContext = factory.CreateDbContext();
-    var id = GetRecordId<TRecord>(item);

-    // Use the add method on the DbContect.
-It knows what it's doing and will find the correct DbSet to add the record to dbContext.Update(item);

-    // We should have added a single record so the return count should be 1 return await dbContext.SaveChangesAsync() == 1
-        ? new CommandResult(id, true, "Record Updated")
-        : new CommandResult(id, false, "Failed to Update Record");
-}

-public async ValueTask<CommandResult> DeleteRecordAsync<TRecord>(TRecord item) where TRecord : class, new() {
-    using var dbContext = factory.CreateDbContext();
-    var id = GetRecordId<TRecord>(item);

-    // Use the add method on the DbContect.
-It knows what it's doing and will find the correct DbSet to add the record to dbContext.Remove(item);

-    // We should have added a single record so the return count should be 1 return await dbContext.SaveChangesAsync() == 1
-        ? new CommandResult(id, true, "Record Deleted")
-        : new CommandResult(id, false, "Failed to Delete Record");
-}
 ```

 `GetRecordsAsync` returns a `ItemsProviderResult` object: the paged collection and the total number of records for the query.
 Two internal methods do the work.
-The methods use the `IQueryable` functionality of the underlying `DbSet` to construct a query based on `ListProviderRequest` and then execute the query to get the result.
+The methods use the `IQueryable` functionality of the underlying `DbSet` to construct a query based on `ListProviderRequest` and finally execute the query to get the result.
 The query action is wrapped in a `try`: Dynamic Linq will throw exceptions if it can't build a valid expression tree from the provided string expression.

 If you don't understand the differences between `IEnumerable` and `IQueryable` then I strongly recommend you read up on the subject.
 [Here's an article](https://www.codeproject.com/Articles/1240553/LINQ-Part-An-Introduction-to-IQueryable).